ffenix113/goquery/README.md

 For some other limitation that can be stated:
 * `Where` calls **must be** on separate lines!
 Parser uses file and line number to understand which function should be called.
-* Closures will not work, as they by definition require values outside the current scope.
+* Closures will work only if correct argument is provided to `Where` method.
 * Only `*bun.DB` is supported as query execution mechanism.
+* Passing fields(i.e. from structs and arguments) is not supported, as it will not be possible to provide right caller information.